ygfalcon/Solsniper-zero/README.md

    ```

 For a guided setup you can run `scripts/startup.py` which checks dependencies, verifies that the `solhunter-wallet` CLI is installed, prompts for configuration and wallet details, then launches the bot live. `make start` runs the same script with `--one-click` for unattended startup.
 The `solhunter-start` command provides the same non-interactive flow by default while still accepting the standard flags for customization.

+On macOS, double-click `start.command` (or run `./start.command` from Terminal) for a one-click launch that wraps `arch -arm64 python3 start.py` and forwards any additional arguments to the standard entry point.

 Developers embedding SolHunter Zero can initialize the environment
 programmatically: